 Free Trial

-Smiths Group (LON:SMIN) Stock Price Crosses Above 200 Day Moving Average - Time to Sell?
+Smiths Group (LON:SMIN) Share Price Crosses Above Two Hundred Day Moving Average - Time to Sell?

 Smiths Group logo with Industrials background

-Smiths Group (LON:SMIN - Get Free Report) last announced its earnings results on Tuesday, March 25th.
-The company reported GBX 55.50 ($0.74) earnings per share (EPS) for the quarter.
+Smiths Group (LON:SMIN - Get Free Report) last released its quarterly earnings data on Tuesday, March 25th.
+The company reported GBX 55.50 ($0.75) earnings per share for the quarter.
 Smiths Group had a net margin of 7.98% and a return on equity of 11.54%.
-As a group, analysts forecast that Smiths Group plc will post 85.1295337 earnings per share for the current year.
+As a group, sell-side analysts predict that Smiths Group plc will post 85.1295337 EPS for the current fiscal year.

 Smiths Group Increases Dividend

-The firm also recently announced a dividend, which was paid on Thursday, April 17th.
-Stockholders of record on Thursday, April 10th were given a dividend of GBX 36 ($0.48) per share.
-This represents a dividend yield of 0.71%.
-This is a boost from Smiths Group's previous dividend of $30.20.
-The ex-dividend date of this dividend was Thursday, April 10th.
-Smiths Group's dividend payout ratio is currently 61.13%.
+The company also recently announced a dividend, which was paid on Thursday, April 17th.
+Shareholders of record on Thursday, April 10th were issued a GBX 36 ($0.49) dividend.
+The ex-dividend date was Thursday, April 10th.
+This is an increase from Smiths Group's previous dividend of $30.20.
+This represents a yield of 0.71%.
+Smiths Group's payout ratio is currently 61.13%.

 (Get Free Report)